I’ll be honest. February is probably the quietest month in Vienna, with the fewest annual events and festivals.

 (One of the city’s café-confectioneries)

-Not outside, I should add.
-The state-run indoor swimming pools are nice and warm, but your holiday treat is a day or two at the spa baths complex at Therme Wien.
+- A day or two at the spa baths complex at Therme Wien.
 Hot water from thermal springs feeds its various pools.
+The Therme also offers all the usual spa treatments and a restaurant

-The Therme also offers all the usual spa treatments and a restaurant.
-Incidentally, it sits right next door to one of the city’s more renowned cake and confectionery outlets: the Kurkonditorei Oberlaa.
+Incidentally, Therme Wien sits right next door to an outlet of one of the city’s more renowned cake and confectionery chains: the Kurkonditorei Oberlaa.
 (And it has its own subway stop on the U1 that passes through the centre.)

-Tip – Dress up warm
+Dress up warm

 That’s not all bad, of course.
 Snow is possible, which makes the city look even more beautiful (at least until it turns into that delightful brown slush we all know and love).